 Everyone, it seems, is talking about Instant Pot—the revolutionary electric pressure cooker that for all the hype, promises to turn anyone from an occasional home cook into an overnight culinary rockstar.

-The latest model (10-in-1, which means it does just about everything short of vacuuming the living room) is an egg-cooker, sauté pan, slow cooker, rice cooker, cake maker, yogurt maker, sterilizer, pressure cooker, food warmer, and steamer.
+The latest model (10-in-1, which means it does just about everything short of vacuuming the family room) is an egg-cooker, sauté pan, slow cooker, rice cooker, cake maker, yogurt maker, sterilizer, pressure cooker, food warmer, and steamer.
 Whew!
 Overkill?
-Perhaps, and in the interest of full disclosure, I have not upgraded to the latest model, and see no reason to do that at this time.
+Perhaps, and in the interest of full disclosure, I have not upgraded to the latest model, and still see no reason to do that at this time.

 Someone on Facebook may have even promised you the best Broccoli and Beef this side of Shanghai, from scratch, start-to-finish in just 15 minutes in your Instant Pot!

 And the glowing reviews of IP Barbecue Short Ribs and Cheesecake (cheesecake?!) all from scratch in a matter of minutes at the hands of even a complete kitchen klutz seemed to be some kind of gift from the food universe.

 You pulled your new IP from the box, managed to figure out the sealing vent, and stumbled through the very first step (boiling water).
 And wondered, now what?
 You weren’t exactly ready to dive into Broccoli and Beef quite yet, but you were hoping for something more than mastering the perfect boiled egg.